Cal-ly/AI-Course-Mandatory/documentation/documentation.md

 ### **Task 3 Study Each attribute and charateristics**
 We can see, that we don't have any *missing* values, however this is because 0 has been inserted.
 Also we have *float64* in four of the columns and an *object* in the last.
 This means that, we have to consider how to handle the feature `State`, in some way.
+Since the dataset is very small, we would rather remove the `State` feature to begin with, since regression on small sets - even though they might yield a good performance (RMSE) - often will perform badly in real-life enviroments.

+[]

+### **Task Identify the Target label:**